rust-lang/rust-forge/src/governance/council.md

 To achieve this, in addition to rotating representatives and adopting a "public by default" orientation, the Council must regularly (at least on a quarterly basis) provide some sort of widely available public communication on their activities as well as an evaluation of how well the Council is functioning using the list of duties, expectations, and constraints as the criteria for this evaluation.

 Each year, the Council must solicit feedback on whether the Council is serving its purpose effectively from all willing and able Project members and openly discuss this feedback in a forum that allows and encourages active participation from all Project members.
-To do so, the Council and other Project members consult the high-level duties, expectations, and constraints listed in this RFC and any subsequent revisions thereof to determine if the Council is meeting its duties and obligations.
+To do so, the Council and other Project members consult the high-level duties, expectations, and constraints listed in this document and any subsequent revisions thereof to determine if the Council is meeting its duties and obligations.

-In addition, it is every representative's *individual* responsibility to watch for, call out, and refuse to go along with failures to follow this RFC, other Council policies and procedures, or any other aspects of Council accountability.
+In addition, it is every representative's *individual* responsibility to watch for, call out, and refuse to go along with failures to follow this document, other Council policies and procedures, or any other aspects of Council accountability.
 Representatives should strive to actively avoid ["diffusion of responsibility"](https://en.wikipedia.org/wiki/Diffusion_of_responsibility), the phenomenon in which a group of people collectively fail to do something because each individual member (consciously or subconsciously) believes that someone else will do so.
 The Council may also wish to designate a specific role with the responsibility of handling and monitoring procedural matters, and in particular raising procedural points of order, though others can and should still do so as well.

 If any part of the above process comes to the conclusion that the Council is *not* meeting its obligations, then a plan for how the Council will change to better be able to meet their obligations must be presented as soon as possible.
 This may require an RFC changing charter or similar, a rotation of representatives, or other substantive changes.
 Any plan should have concrete measures for how the Council and/or Rust governance as a whole will evolve in light of the previous year's experience.

 ## Ensuring Council representatives are accountable

-Council representatives should participate in regular feedback with each other and with their respective top-level team (the nature of which is outside the scope of this RFC) to reflect on how well they are fulfilling their duties as representatives.
+Council representatives should participate in regular feedback with each other and with their respective top-level team (the nature of which is outside the scope of this document) to reflect on how well they are fulfilling their duties as representatives.
 The goal of the feedback session is to help representatives better understand how they can better serve the Project.
 This feedback must be shared with all representatives, all members of the representative's top-level team, and with the moderation team.
 This feedback should ask for both what representatives have done well and what they could have done better.

 Separately, representatives should also be open to private feedback from their teams and fellow representatives at any time, and should regularly engage in self-reflection about their role and efficacy on the Council.